MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/8-exercise-optimize-app-performance.md

 To support a new extension to a website for `AdventureWorks` orders to provide a rating system from customers, you need to add a new table for a heavy set of concurrent INSERT activity.
 You have tested the SQL query workload on a development computer with SQL Server 2019 that has a local SSD drive for the database and transaction log.

-When you move your test to Azure SQL Database by using the General Purpose tier (8 vCores), the INSERT workload is slower.
+When you move your test to Azure SQL Database by using the general purpose tier (8 vCores), the INSERT workload is slower.
 Should you change the service objective or tier to support the new workload, or should you look at the application?

 All scripts for this exercise can be found at *04-Performance\tuning_applications* in the GitHub repository or the zip file that you downloaded.